 4) You don’t have to save the world by yourself.
 One of the beautiful things about humanity is that we live together.
 We are interdependent creatures who use the mechanism of society to protect each other.
 That means individuals don’t have to make up for all the horrible things in the world by themselves (and indeed, we can’t–the burden is too great, and everyone needs help at some time or another).
 It’s groups of people together who will make change.

 5) You don’t have to “save” a man–or anyone else–to be worth loving.
-My OCD made me believe there was something wrong with me for the longest time, something that I needed to fix in order to be a worthy human being like everyone else.
-I developed a form of relationship OCD focused on the idea that I could fix it was by saving or fixing or otherwise supporting a guy.
+I believed there was something wrong with me for the longest time, something that I needed to fix in order to be a worthy human being like everyone else.
+I developed a form of relationship OCD focused on the idea that I could fix it by saving or fixing or otherwise supporting a guy.
 But girls don’t need guys to make them good people.
 I don’t have to support a “hero,” I can be the heroine of my own story.

 6) Society disparages traditionally “feminine” things, but that doesn’t mean they’re bad.
 Being emotionally expressive in non-violent ways is not bad.
 Interdependence is not bad.
 Loving romance and family is not bad.
 Liking dresses and flowers and kittens is not bad.
 None of those things make you weak or stupid.

 7) Don’t miss out on fun stuff on the merit of its popularity.
 In previous years, I had a habit of slipping into the “popularity sucks” complex, where I resisted popular things (or things that are recommended to me) out of stubbornness.
 But half of the things I tried to resist I ended up loving later!